 Hyperactive trading is a fool’s errand.
 It results in higher fees and trading costs.
 There are typically unplanned tax implications that result from frequent trading.
 Portfolios tend to be unbalanced and fail to account for risk.
 The brokerage community is “fraught with conflicts of interest” and rarely does a broker serve a fiduciary role to their clients.
 In most cases, active trading (either on your own or through a broker) simply doesn’t make financial sense; it’s dumb investing.

 Individual investors will find it hard to overcome the above listed inefficiencies.
 This means that for most, market returns are not average, they’re superior.
 Solin’s studies show that over the long-term, 95% of managed money is unable to match the returns of the market.
-Here’s a calculator that shows how expenses will eat away at the returns of your mutual fund.
 Warren Buffett makes million dollar bets about the S&P outperforming a portfolio of hedge funds.
 Both the logic and the numbers support long-term index investing.

 So if this ‘dumb investing’ methodology is proven to be ineffective, why do some many people continue to pursue it?
 Marketing.
 Brokerage firms excel in selling their services, and the financial media is invested (through advertising dollars) in convincing people to chase returns.
 Index investing doesn’t make money for the middleman, and thus there are many businesses that rely on persuading dumb investors to keep dumping money into their services.